elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 Make sure you have runing in your localhost the JobberwockyExteneralJobs API.
 It should be accessible through: [http://localhost:8080/jobs](http://localhost:8080/jobs).
-The following site offers more information on this: [jobberwocky-extra-source](https://github.com/avatureta/jobberwocky-extra-source).
+The following repository offers more information on this: [jobberwocky-extra-source](https://github.com/avatureta/jobberwocky-extra-source).

 ## Description